 This year, my relationship with the ATO went deeper.
 The text arrived conveniently during my lunch hour.
 It was a nice, helpful text message telling me that new pre-fill information was available for my e-tax.
 To end our texting relationship, I simply needed to reply STOP.
 To report SMS scams I should contact 13 28 61.

 Since I’m an accountant, I do my tax return the old fashioned way — myself.
 This keeps me up to speed with the customer experience of individuals working with the ATO.
 I must say I have been impressed by the timeliness and usefulness of the micro-messages from the tax collector.
 Even the inclusion of the “SMS scams” number is helpful.

 It’s good to stay in touch with the ATO.
 It also helps keep you updated on the latest changes, deadlines and news.
 My relationship with the ATO started when I was a wobbly teenager in the 1980s.
-I’m sure we will keep in contact for sixty or seventy years.
+I’m sure we will keep in contact for 60 or 70 years.

 This is how it all began, and it is how die-hard traditionalists will continue their relationship.
 In some cases, you may be forced to communicate in this manner still, as certain areas of the ATO lag behind others.
 For example, if you own an incorporated small business, you are still forced to print off a paper return and complete in handwriting.
 Perhaps the ATO just wants all company returns done via tax agents?

 These types of phones were popular before the turn of the century.
 You used to be able to call the ATO and talk to the local office and even speak to the same person each time.
 Those days are gone for most of us.

 Some people used to walk into a tax office and pay a cashier or see someone from the ATO for an appointment.
 This is still possible today, particularly if you are having relationship problems, for instance, if you are having trouble paying your debt or can’t cope with the paperwork deadlines.
 There are still certain places you can meet and talk about your issues.